MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-dev-test-environment.md

 ## Phase 3: Configure your Office 365 trial subscription

-In this phase, you configure your Office 365 subscription with additional users and SharePoint Online team sites.

-First, you add four new users and assign them E5 licenses.
+In this phase, you configure your Office 365 subscription with additional users and assign them Office 365 E5 licenses.

-Use the instructions in [Connect to Office 365 PowerShell](https://technet.microsoft.com/library/dn975125.aspx) to install the PowerShell modules and connect to your new Office 365 subscription from:
+Use the instructions in [Connect to Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/connect-to-office-365-powershell#connect-with-the-azure-active-directory-powershell-for-graph-module) to connect to your Office 365 subscription with the Azure Active Directory PowerShell for Graph module from:

 - Your computer (for the lightweight Office 365 dev/test environment).